Colin Ward

 Colin Ward (14 August 1924 – 11 February 2010) was a British anarchist writer and editor.
-He has been called "one of the greatest anarchist thinkers of the past half century, and a pioneering social historian."
+Roman Krznaric (2010), the Australian-born social philosopher, called him 'one of the greatest anarchist thinkers of the past half century, and a pioneering social historian.'

 Life

 Ward was born in Wanstead, Essex, to Arnold and Ruby Ward (née West).
 Arnold was a teacher and Ruby a clerical worker.
 His parents were active Labour Party supporters.
 Ward attended Ilford County High School, leaving school aged 15.
 After leaving school he worked as an assistant to a builder, then for West Ham Council, before working as a draughtsman at Sidney Caulfield's architectural practice.

 In 1942, aged 18, Ward was conscripted into the army as a sapper, going on to work as a draughtsman in the Royal Engineers.
 Based in Glasgow during the war, Ward began attending Glasgow Anarchist Group events.
 As a soldier he subscribed to the anti-militarist anarchist newspaper War Commentary, and in 1945 Ward was called as a witness for the prosecution in the trial of the paper's editors, John Hewetson, Vernon Richards and Philip Sansom.
 Shortly after the trial he was transferred to Orkney.

 After being demobbed in 1946 he returned to working for Sidney Caulfield and began contributing to Freedom Press.
 In 1947 he began editing the anarchist newspaper Freedom – successor to War Commentary.
 He remained an editor of Freedom until 1960.
 He was the founder and editor of the monthly anarchist journal Anarchy from 1961 to 1970.

 Until 1961, Ward worked as an architect's assistant.
 In 1964 undertook teacher training at Garnett College where he met his future wife, Harriet Unwin, and he subsequently began teaching at Wandsworth Technical College.

 In 1971, he became the Education Officer for the Town and Country Planning Association.
 He published widely on education, architecture and town planning.
 His most influential book was The Child in the City (1978), about children's street culture.
 From 1995 to 1996, Ward was Centennial Professor of Housing and Social Policy at the London School of Economics.
 In 2001, Ward was made an Honorary Doctor of Philosophy at Anglia Ruskin University.